AnshumanRoy/PDFGPT/README.md

 3. **Configure API Key and File Path**:

    Create a configuration file named **config.ini** in the project directory.
 You can use a text editor to create and edit this file.
-Add your OpenAI API key and the path to the PDF file you       want to query:
+Add your OpenAI API key and the path to the PDF file you       want to query.
+To change the pdf file to be queried from, simply change the file path in this config file:

    ```.ini
    [api_key]